sasfog/Open-PupilEXT/README.md

 - [x]  Remote control capability to let an experiment script to control PupilEXT on the host computer (Ready-to-use PsychoPy and Matlab Psychtoolbox examples included)
 - [x]  Different image processing modes to support different physical arrangements of cameras and number of eyes (1/2 cameras x 1/2 eyes)
 - [x]  Stereo camera image acquisition triggering can now be controlled over ethernet to support more cable length
-- [x]  Live streaming pupil detection output
+- [x]  Live streaming pupil detection output, in many different textual formats, and also with Lab Streaming Layer (LSL) support
 - [x]  Ability to start the program using executable arguments (e.g. for scheduled automatic warmup, and auto-config)
 - [x]  Device temperature monitoring and logging
 - [x]  Ability to precisely control even advanced-level image acquisition settings of the camera